 We hope these reports will give a fair idea on our research process and indicate the kind of depth we go into.

-To know more about our process, we suggest you to go through Our Focus on website’s ‘Stock Ideas’ page.
-Also, you may read our blog where Mr. Khemani has shared some of his old work and thoughts on investing.
+To know more about our process, we suggest you to go through Our Focus on website’s Treasure Trove page.
+Also, you may read our blog where Jatin has shared some of his old work and thoughts on investing.

 All our stock ideas are fundamentally backed and are only for investments, implying a long term horizon (at least 3 years).
-We will indicate the price range at which we are comfortable entering it.
+We keep stocks on 'buy' rating until they stay in the buying range post which the rating gets changed to 'hold' and eventually 'exit'.
 We do not issue any kind of trading recommendations and hence no stop loss.